I eagerly embraced the new year with hopeful expectations, but then came January 2.

 When you’re feeling insecure, try seeing yourself from God’s perspective.

-This article is adapted from Flourishing City, a blog about a community of millennials who are journeying together in life in NYC.
+This article was adapted from Flourishing City, a blog about a community of millennials who are journeying together in life in NYC.

 There are three women’s names who traveled for Brazil, prepared to compete yet were never mentioned by commentators.
 These women didn’t get to compete for gold, but they learned how to struggle well.